beckerbenj/R_courses/2023_FGME_advanced/abstract.md

 After setting up an RStudio environment that supports writing efficient and elegant R-code, the following topics will be explained and illustrated using examples and exercises:

 - Good programming practices
-- Loops, iteration, and the Split-Apply-Combine paradigm
+- iteration, and the Split-Apply-Combine paradigm
 - Writing efficient functions
 - Debugging
+- scoping
-- ... (and more)
+- (and more)

 ## Required Knowledge and Experience